Poland

 Motherhood prevalence (TMR)

-Completed fertility among mothers in Poland stands at 52.6% as of 2024, marking a decline of 3.4 percentage points from the previous year.
-The total motherhood rate has been on a downward trend over the past five years, averaging 59.1% between 2020 and 2024.
-When compared to the 1970s average of 88.5%, the current rate is significantly lower by approximately 35.9 percentage points.
-On the global scale, Poland ranks toward the bottom in terms of motherhood prevalence, placed 34th out of 38 countries.
+In 2024, motherhood prevalence in Poland stood at 52.6%, marking a decrease of 3.4 percentage points from the previous year.
+The total motherhood rate (TMR) has shown a declining trend over the past five years, averaging 59.1% between 2020 and 2024.
+When compared to averages from the 1970s, which were 88.5%, current levels are about 35.9 percentage points lower.
+This places Poland among countries with some of the lowest TMR figures worldwide, ranking 34th out of 38, and similarly low within Europe, where it ranks 29th out of 31.

 Source: Eurostat; Human Fertility Database.